SSWConsulting/SSW.Rules.Content/rules/mentoring-programs/rule.md

 * Tell the mentor what you would like to achieve by the end of the 3 months
 * Work out your goals & set targets
 * Then the mentee works independently for a month, checking-in when needed
+* At the end of each week, check-in for 5 mins to let them know how you're going

 ### 2nd Meeting

 * The Mentor will review their progress and give tips or suggestions on how to move forward
 * Set new goals
-* Then the mentee works independently for a month, checking-in when needed
+* Then the mentee works independently for a month
+* At the end of each week, check-in for 5 mins to let them know how you're going

 ### 3rd Meeting